Title: | Seamless 'Nonmem' Simulation Platform |

 Each covariate is univariately varied while other covariates are kept at reference values.
 This structure is often used for forest-plot type simulations.

-expandCovs(..., data, col.id = "ID", sigdigs = 2)
+expandCovs(..., data, col.id = "ID", sigdigs = 2, reduce.ref = TRUE, as.fun)

-expandCovs(..., data, col.id = "ID", sigdigs = 2)
+expandCovs(..., data, col.id = "ID", sigdigs = 2, reduce.ref = TRUE, as.fun)

 ... |

 Covariates provided as lists - see examples.
 The name of the arguement must match columns in data set.
 An element called ref must contain either a reference value or a function to use to derive the reference value from data (e.g. 'median').
-Provide either 'values' or 'quantiles' to define the covariate values of interest (typically, the values that should later be simulated and maybe shown in a forest plot). 'label' is optional - if missing, the argument name will be used. |
+Provide either 'values' or 'quantiles' to define the covariate values of interest (typically, the values that should later be simulated and maybe shown in a forest plot). 'label' is optional - if missing, the argument name will be used.
+If quantiles are requested, they are derived after requiring unique values for each subject. |

 data |